LarryDong/OldVersion_LarryDong.github.io/index.md

 #### AGV scanner (Finished)
 Deleloped a robust and real-time algorithm to localize datamatrix tags on ground.
 The algorithm runs in rasberry pi 4 with up to 40fps.
-The scanner prototype is now used in many applications of our partners.
+The scanner prototype was used in many applications of our partners, but today they are using scanners from DaHeng which costs less money and efforts.  :(
 <center>
 <figure>
 <img src="https://raw.githubusercontent.com/LarryDong/LarryDong.github.io/dev/pictures/agv1.bmp" height="240" />